Roglerto/Gauntlet-Deluxe-Version/README.md

 ->Find the exit to the next room and die trying it.
 ->Some stones can be destroyed just saying.
 ->You can shoot from some corners, the future is here.
+->Press "Y" to pause the game and call to your mom, you should do that more often.